makrai/notes/lawrence-20-argument-mining-survey.md

     each use their own formats for its annotation and storage.
 At the moment,
 * larger “semi-structured” argumentative data sources.
 The most striking example
-  * gathered from the ChangeMyView (CMV) Reddit subcommunity (Tan+ 2016; Hidey and McKeown 2018; Musi, Ghosh, and Muresan 2018).
-These data take the form
+  * gathered from the ChangeMyView (CMV) Reddit subcommunity (Tan+ 2016; Hidey and McKeown 2018; Musi, Ghosh, and Muresan 2018)
   * If the original poster finds that a comment succeeds in changing their viewpoint, they can reply with a ‘delta’ symbol indicating this.
 Although
   * not strictly argumentative, there are strong indicators of arg structure: